 - Students must adhere to the ethical and professional standards of the American Counseling Association as outlined in the American Counseling Association (ACA) Code of Ethics and the American School Counselor Association's Code of Ethics. - 2.
-Students must demonstrate functional competence in fulfilling professional tasks and duties of the profession (ACA Standard of Practice Forty One).
+Students must demonstrate functional competence in fulfilling professional tasks and duties of the profession.

 All faculty members will review the progress of all students each semester.
-Students who fail to make satisfactory progress, evidence signs of impairment, or engage in inappropriate behavior face the possibility of dismissal from the program.
-Students will be reviewed based upon the characteristics listed on the Personal Characteristics Review Form.
-Student forms are discussed on a semester basis among the full faculty at a faculty meeting.
-If a student's cooperative, comprehensive, or professional disposition categories are found lacking as rated on the scale as 2 or below, the following process will be followed:
+Students who fail to make satisfactory progress, evidence signs of impairment, or engage in inappropriate behavior will face action based on the guidance from program faculty.